Articles

 • Better Planning and Goal Setting

 The Board must provide a unified front.
 Regarding discussions, the individual Board members need to present different views on a given subject.
-You will be required to confront difficult issues, such as:
+You will confront complex issues, such as:

 • Potential Assessment Increases